 Is budget cycling gear always bad?

-No — plenty of budget cycling gear works fine, especially for casual riders.
-The trick is knowing where it’s safe to save and where it’s not.
+No. Plenty of budget cycling gear works great, especially for newer or casual riders.
+The trick is knowing where saving money is safe and where it isn’t.

-Helmets, long-distance bib shorts, night lights, brakes, and tires.
+For me: helmets, visibility systems, long-distance bib shorts, brakes, and tires.

 Can beginners get by with budget gear?